 SETTING THE TABLE FOR A COMMUNITY CONVERSATION

 At the United Way of Greater Charlottesville, we believe that when people from all backgrounds come together, the result is a stronger, more vibrant community.
 How do we do this?
-The three pillars that inform our mission—Community Philanthropy, Catalytic Leadership, and Dynamic Grantmaking—combined with our three areas of focus—Early Education & School Readiness, Making Work Pay & Self-Sufficiency, and Strategic Health Partnerships & Community Health—create our Community Table where everyone is welcome.
+Our three impact areas of School Readiness, Financial Stability, and Connected Community inform our mission and vision.

 OUR FOCUS INTO ACTION